In Vivo Tumor Models

 In vivo implantable microdevice for oncology in vivo tumor models

-Delivering microdoses of multiple drugs directly to diseased tissue, Kibur’s IMD allows us to measure the real-time effects of therapy on the surrounding tissue.
+Delivering microdoses of multiple drugs directly to tumor tissue, implantable microdevices allow us to measure the real-time effects of therapy on the surrounding tissue.
 Predict an optimal drug regimen, faster and at lower cost by simultaneously screening multiple combinations in a single animal.

 Charles River is driving oncology drug discovery across a range of modalities including small molecules, immune therapies, biologics, cell therapies.
 At our BSL2 facilities we're even working on viral vectors and cancer vaccines.